vascoguita/spec/doc/sw-driver.rst

   dma_get_max_seg_size(dchan->device->dev);

 .. warning::

-   The HDL DMA engine implementation does not support very well ``DMA_MEM_TO_DEV`` transfers.
-To overcome some bugs users must split their transfers in 4KiB chunks.
+   The GN4124 chip has a 4KiB payload.
+When doing a ``DMA_DEV_TO_MEM`` the HDL DMA engine splits transfers in 4KiB chunks, but for ``DMA_MEM_TO_DEV`` transfers the split should happen in the
+   driver: it does not happen.
+The DMA engine implementation supports ``DMA_MEM_TO_DEV`` manly for testing purposes; to avoid complications in the driver the 4KiB split is left to users.